Burst-Computing/lithops-burst/README.md

 # Lithops for Burst Invocation
-This is a fork of the Lithops framework, dedicated exclusively to support burst invocation of functions in a modified version of Apache Openwhisk platform ([https://github.com/CLOUDLAB-URV/openwhisk-burst](https://github.com/CLOUDLAB-URV/openwhisk-burst)).
+This is a fork of the Lithops framework, dedicated exclusively to support burst invocation of functions in a modified version of Apache Openwhisk platform ([https://github.com/CLOUDLAB-URV/openwhisk-burst](https://github.com/CLOUDLAB-URV/openwhisk-burst)), hereinafter BurstWhisk.

 Burst invocation pursues native group invocation support into FaaS platforms (more details in link above).
 With this modified version of Lithops, we can execute a burst of functions, using Lithops as code client and Openwhisk as compute backend.

 ## Modifications in this version

-> Burst invocation only works with Openwhisk compute backend.
+> Burst invocation only works with BurstWhisk compute backend.
 Ensure use it.

 This version modifies the `map()` and `map_reduce()` funtions of Lithops API.
 In this fork, these two functions accept a new optional parameter called `burst`:

  - If `burst` is not defined or is equal to `False`, then classic behaviour of the function (N calls to the Openwhisk API, calling functions activation "one by one").
- - If `burst=True`, then Openwhisk is called once (enabling burst mode).
-Openwhisk will execute the burst of functions.
+ - If `burst=True`, then BurstWhisk is called once (enabling burst mode).
+BurstWhisk will execute the burst of functions.

 ## Execute the burst
-In order to test the burst execution with both Lithops as client and Openwhisk (in its burst version) as compute backend, the list of steps to follow is specified here:
+In order to test the burst execution with both Lithops as client and BurstWhisk as compute backend, the list of steps to follow is specified here:

- 1. Define Openwhisk (burst version) as the compute backend of the `FunctionExecutor` (via `.config` file or other ways).
+ 1. Define BurstWhisk as the compute backend of the `FunctionExecutor` (via `.config` file or other ways)
  2. Execute `examples/map_burst.py` Python script.

 ```python